How To Make Money Blogging to Pay for Travel

 Sure, there’s an argument that the best writers make money blogging because they write well.
 But then we’d be talking about a career in creative writing, not blogging to support travel.

 I’m not for a minute suggesting that you write crap.
-Quite the opposite, you need to be proud of what you write in order to maintain frequency and enjoy life on the road.
+Quite the opposite, you need to be proud of what you write to maintain frequency and enjoy life on the road.

-If it’s any consolation, even career writers have to sell their soul in some respect, make no mistake.
+If it’s any consolation, even career writers have to sell their soul in some respect.
 They have to write for their audience, not just themselves.
 And they too often write for money.
-In some ways, it’s much more nobel to write for others than to write for yourself.
+In some ways, it’s much more noble to write for others than to write for yourself.